Business name and domicile

 The Board of Directors shall be responsible for the administration and the proper arrangement of the operations of the company in accordance with the law and Articles of Association.
 The Board of Directors shall elect from among its members a Chairman and a Deputy Chairman.

-The Board of Directors shall elect the Managing Director and the Deputy Managing Director.
+The General Meeting of Shareholders shall elect the Chairman and the Deputy Chairman.

 The Board of Directors may elect from among its members one or more committees to support the work.